Sydney Museums Pass

 The Sydney Museums Pass is the smartest way to experience Sydney’s past and present.

-You can access our 12 museums and historic houses on just one pass and make great savings on regular admission fees.
+You can access some of our museums and historic houses on just one pass and make great savings on regular admission fees.

-Purchase the Sydney Museum Pass online or from any of the participating museums and historic houses as well as the Sydney Visitor Centre at The Rocks.
+Purchase the Sydney Museum Pass online or from any of the participating museums and historic houses.

 - $35 Adult

 - $28 Concession (Full-time students, seniors, pensioners, and ISIC, YHA and HI members)

 - $75 Family (2 adults and 2 children or 1 adult and 3 children)

 - Free entry for children aged 4 and under

 - UPGRADE to a Sydney Living Museums Membership within two months of purchase and redeem the cost of your Sydney Museums Pass

 - DINE & DISCOVER: redeem your Discover NSW or Parents NSW voucher against the Sydney Museums Pass.
 This can only be redeemed in person at one of the participating properties.